iffatfatima/rep-pkg-SIS/README.md

-### Replication Package for the paper titled "Quantifying Sustainability Impact during Software Architecture Evaluation via a Sustainability Impact Score (SIS)"
+### Replication Package for the paper titled "Using Sustainability Impact Scores for Software Architecture Evaluation"

 The repository is structured as follows: